N4vros/vimeowrap.js/README.md

 </script>
 ```
 ### Advanced
-Playlist with no description and no author and overrided title for dynamic translation
+Playlist with no description, no author, no title limitation (default 30) and overrided title for dynamic translation
 It's possible to override other vimeo informations like description, user name...
 Warning: override doesn't work inside the vimeo video, it's only for the plugins
 ``` html